oracle/oracle-for-research/OpenSource/Connector/README.md

 # Connector

 __Connector__ is a program to simplify the SSH-Tunneling process via a Bastion host.
 This is designed to run on your local computer.
 Here we have provided binaries for Ubuntu, MacOS and Windows.
-If you are using Windows, you could also use the binary for Ubuntu through Windows Subsystem for Linux (WSL).
+If you are using Windows, you could either use the windows binary with Powershell or use the Ubuntu binary through Windows Subsystem for Linux (WSL).
 Always if required, you can compile the program following the instructions give below.

 * For the Connector to work you must have a Bastion host on the public subnet and your Rstudio server or Jupyter notebook must be installed on the private subnet.
 * User names for both bastion host and the compute instance running on the private subnet must be the same.